 Like many adults, he has become less familiar with popular music as he has become older.
 In this era of personal listening devices and vastly fragmented media, there is no single type of popular music.
 He can appreciate many modern sounds, but like many people his age the bulk of his favorites tend toward country.

 Mr. Burrow's tastes extend beyond popular music.
 He has long liked traditional hymns and other religious music.
 This probably goes back to overhearing his parents listening to scratchy old George Beverly Shea records in the '60s and 70s.
-He also enjoys the songs of Broadway musicals, particularly the outstanding work of Rodgers & Hammerstein.
+He also enjoys the songs of Broadway musicals.
 For the most part, though, he doesn't care much for classical music.

 It was only in the late '90s that Mr. Burrow joined the "modern" age and acquired a compact disc player and only in 2013 that he got a personal .mp3 player.
 He still sees no significant difference in the quality of digital sound over other music formats.
 Between growing up with AM radio and living with a partial hearing loss, the digital "perfection" of CD and .mp3 sound escapes him.
-Unfortunately these have become virtually the only options for buying music today.
-In spite of this, Mr. Burrow's favorite music format remains the vinyl LP, complete with poster-sized graphics and legible album notes.
+Unfortunately digital downloads have become virtually the only option for buying music today.
+While he no longer listens to music that way, Mr. Burrow still fondly remembers the vinyl LP, complete with poster-sized graphics and legible album notes.

 Mr. Burrow has also never been a fan of headphones, which he finds uncomfortable and annoying.
 This is the main reason he was so late in acquiring an .mp3 player.
 He likes using his computer for music, though (playing through standard speakers), and he also listens to music on his Kindle.
 His digital library is mostly legal downloads or music he has converted from his own legal copies in other formats.